What is a fulfillment center?

 Lower staffing costs

-With a fulfillment center, you do not need to hire and manage your own staff to handle orders.
+You do not need to hire and manage your own staff to handle orders, which in turn reduces concerns about paychecks and other payroll taxes.

 Larger product selection